Pitrified/snippet/photo-viewer/README.md

 ### photo\_viewer\_app.py

+* create thumbnail in [parallel](www.toptal.com/python/beginners-guide-to-concurrency-and-parallelism-in-python) with ProcessPoolExecutor
+* or with Ray

 ##### Layout selection
 * layouts are boring and error prone, some nested grid might help, but you need intermediate frames